*This is a guest post submitted by Melissa Golden

 Mind Entertainment Needs

 Adults may enjoy sitting back and watching the fire, but that’s not going to cut it for the kids!
-There is an absolute need for games, toys and constant entertainment.
-A few ways to keep them occupied is to swim with them, let them burn off energy by running around, and taking them out on the trail to sight-see.
+There is an absolute need for games, toys, books, and constant entertainment.
+From the second we slide into the car, I’ve got some printable puzzles and games ready to go.
+A few ways to keep them occupied outdoors is to swim with them, let them burn off energy by running around, and taking them out on the trail to sight-see.

 The idea here is to keep them moving and keep their minds engaged.
 The best part about this is that when bedtime comes, you all will be able to get a good night’s rest.
 The quiet of nature should help promote a sound sleep, as well.